Amey1398/Crimes_in_US/README.md

 Data cleaning & Exploratory Data Analysis:

-a.
-Top 5 states with highest number of Assault offenses registered in all the agency types except cities.
+-	Top 5 states with highest number of Assault offenses registered in all the agency types except cities.
 (Show pivot of sub-types of Assault offenses)
-b.
-Which category of crimes were most registered in universities?
+-	Which category of crimes were most registered in universities?
-c.
-Compare offenses at Michigan State University with offenses at all other universities.
+-	Compare offenses at Michigan State University with offenses at all other universities.
-d.
-Which provinces have state agencies with lowest number of digital offenses registered (Credit Card/Automated Teller Machine Fraud, Wire Fraud)
+-	Which provinces have state agencies with lowest number of digital offenses registered (Credit Card/Automated Teller Machine Fraud, Wire Fraud)
-e.
-Which category of agency type and their respective agency names have the highest number of offenses registered per million people?
+-	Which category of agency type and their respective agency names have the highest number of offenses registered per million people?
-f.
-Geospatial visualization of the data showing the offence type with highest number of offences in that province.
+-	Geospatial visualization of the data showing the offence type with highest number of offences in that province.

 Modelling task:
-a.
-Build a linear regression model that fits best to the above data.
+- Build a linear regression model that fits best to the above data.
 You can use feature engineering to derive new features from columns in X.
-b.
-Build a statistical model of your choice from data available predicting total number of offenses.
+- Build a statistical model of your choice from data available predicting total number of offenses.